luotiangang/learngit/readme.txt

-aha, create remote repository successfully create new branch dev modification to readme from branch dev modification again to readme from dev
+aha, create remote repository successfully create new branch dev modification to readme from branch dev modification again to readme from dev test confilict